-Investment-wise, the Foreign Investment Law which took effect in January 2020 has officially established a new administration scheme for foreign investments based on "national treatment" subject to a "negative list", and has replaced the prior approval by, or filing with, the Ministry of Commerce or its local counterparts (MOFCOM) with an ex-post information reporting system.
-For investments not included on the negative list, a mostly equal regulatory regime is applicable to transactions by foreign investors and domestic ones.
-Foreign investments that do fall within the negative list will be subject to approval by the competent regulatory authorities for particular industries (if applicable) and the State Administration for Market Regulation or its local counterparts (SAMR).
-The new administration scheme has significantly simplified government procedures for foreign investments and enhanced the competitiveness of foreign PE funds.
-Furthermore, following the Chinese government's efforts to shorten the negative list in 2020, it is reported that MOFCOM and the National Development and Reform Commission (NDRC) are formulating the 2021 negative list with the aim of further opening up the services sector for foreign investments.
+Investment-wise, the Foreign Investment Law which took effect in January 2020 has officially established a new administration scheme for foreign investments based on "national treatment" subject to a "negative list", and has replaced the ex ante approval or filing (with the Ministry of Commerce or its local counterparts - MOFCOM) system with a much more simplified ex-post information reporting scheme.
+For investments not included on the negative list, a generally equal regulatory regime is applicable to transactions by foreign and domestic investors.
+Foreign investments that do fall within the negative list will be subject to the restrictions or prohibitions specified therein (see 3.1 Primary